Olette

 Olette ([ɔlɛt]; Oleta i Èvol) is a commune in the Pyrénées-Orientales department in southern France.
+Its village of Évol is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.

 Geography

 Olette is located in the canton of Les Pyrénées catalanes and in the arrondissement of Prades.
 Olette-Canaveilles-les-Bains station has rail connections to Villefranche-de-Conflent and Latour-de-Carol.